ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ### What is the quality like with a Volcano and 0.4 nozzle ?

 - See the picture folder.

+### On what machines where these profiles tested ?

+- Prusa i3 MK3S
+- Tevo Tarantula Pro

 ## How can I contribute ?